 After decades of writing poems and sometimes sharing them with friends, I’ve finally gathered the ones I consider my best, and put them into a book.
 In September 2015, I published Happenings, Heartbeats, and Mental Breakdowns as an ebook for Amazon’s Kindle.
-In November 2015, I published a print edition through CreateSpace.
-The ebook version is now available from several different retailers, but the print version can only be purchased on Amazon or through the CreateSpace store.
+In November 2015, I published a print edition through CreateSpace (for Amazon), and then expanded print availability in 2016.
+I initially had the ebook version available from several different retailers, and even offered it through Overdrive (for libraries), but in late 2017, I made it an Amazon Kindle exclusive, so Kindle Unlimited subscribers could borrow it to read for free.
+The print version can now be ordered from Amazon, Barnes and Noble, and many independent bookstores as well.
+The Kindle edition is only 99 cents, and the paperback is a very reasonably-priced $7.95.

 I made the cover using Canva.com, which is a fantastic site with amazing tools to design all kinds of graphic projects at little or no cost.
 I started by uploading a scanned photo of myself, dating from either 1993 or 1994, applied filters to manipulate it, added the wording, and it was done.
 (It took longer than it sounds, because I tried almost every kind of filter for the photo, and almost every font in a few different colors, and changed my mind multiple times before deciding I was finished.)
 If you’re wondering, Is that a bruise on her arm?, the answer is YES.
 I had donated blood when my blood pressure was too low, and there was some needle movement, and within a few days, an impressive bruise had developed on my arm.